KDE/digikam-doc/left_sidebar/similarity_view.rst

 With the **Similarity Range** you can narrow down or enlarge the search result.
 A similarity of 100 % provides exact matches.
 Lower values indicate decreasing similarity.
 Note that by lowering the upper threshold a little bit below 100 % you can keep things like exact copies, images from series shots, etc. out of the search results.

-The **Restriction** setting can be used to further restrict searches with respect to the spscified folder.
+The **Restriction** setting can be used to further restrict searches with respect to the specified folder.
 Possible options are listed below:

     - **None** means to search across all collections
     - **Restrict to reference album** means to only search in the selected album
     - **Exclude reference album** means to search in all albums excluding the selected album

-The results of the search are dislayed in the duplicate list-view near the top left sidebar.
+The results of the search are displayed in the duplicate list-view near the top left sidebar.
 The first column shows the **Reference images** (Ref.) as a thumbnail for each single result.
 The **Items** column tells you how many images belong to each result including the **Reference image**.
 The last column shows the **Average similarity** which gives you an idea regarding the degree of similarity of each set of duplicate images.
 The reference image with its 100 % is not included in this average.
 Note that the results can be sorted by clicking on one of the column headers. **Reference dates** and **Reference albums** columns are the properties of the **Reference images**.

 .. figure:: images/mainwindow_search_duplicates_tableview.webp
     :alt: